revathskumar/blog.revathskumar.com/_drafts/2015-06-23-php-deploy-yii-app-using-capistrano.md

 set :deploy_to, '/var/www/example'
 ```

-The default values for linked_directories will be set for rails so we removed those and set for Yii application.
+The default values for linked_directories will be set for rails, so we remove those and set values for Yii application.

 ```ruby
 # Default value for linked_dirs is []